 GENERAL OFFICE INFORMATION

 The Calhoun County Commissioner of License Offices in Anniston, Alexandria and Piedmont are open from 8:00 am – 4:30 pm on Mondays thru Fridays, excluding holidays.
 The Anniston office does not close for lunch, however, the Piedmont Annex closes from 11:30 to 12:45, and the Alexandria office closes for lunch from 11:30-12:30.

 Your check should be made payable to: Barry E. Robertson, Commissioner of Licenses.
 You must have the driver’s license number and two phone numbers for the person who has signed the check.

 For multiple tag renewals, boat renewals, manufactured homes and business licenses, the charge is 3% of the total.

 This fee is a charge from Ingenuity, Inc., and none of this fee is retained by Calhoun County.
 Please do not use your credit/debit card unless you are willing to pay this fee.

 Alabama is a title state.
 A title is a document, which proves ownership.
 Since titling requirements vary by state, you may not currently have a title on your vehicle.
 A new Alabama resident is required to title and register his/her vehicle with thirty (30) days of moving into the state with a valid out-of-state registration.
 State law requires an Alabama resident who owns a motor vehicle to obtain a title for that motor vehicle if it is 35 years or newer model.
 Automobiles and trucks older than 35 years old do not require titles.
 Boats are not titled.
 Boat trailers are not registered in Alabama.
-Campers are not titled when they are older than 20 years.
+Campers and trailers are not titled when they are older than 20 years.